totallynotdavid/equity-analysis/README.md

 This starts Uvicorn with hot reloading.
 The API will be available at `http://127.0.0.1:8000`, with interactive docs at `http://127.0.0.1:8000/docs`.

-**CLI tool:** The CLI can be used independently for terminal-based analysis:
+**CLI tool.** The CLI can be used independently for terminal-based analysis:

 ```
 mise run cli